m-d-h/Algorithmic_Toolbox/README.md

 # Algorithmic_Toolbox
-This repo contains basic algorithmic techniques like Greedy, Divide and Conquer and Dynamic Programming
+The repo covers basic algorithmic techniques and ideas for computational problems arising frequently in practical applications: sorting and searching, divide and conquer, greedy algorithms, dynamic programming